Where we appoint Interim Managers

 - whether the appointment is to the exclusion of the existing trustees, or whether the existing trustees retain some responsibilities and duties

-Each year we publish a summary list of all the interim manager appointments which have closed in the previous financial year and the appointments which remain in place.
-See below for details for the financial year ending 31 March 2013.
+Each year we publish a summary list of all the Interim Manager appointments which have closed in the previous financial year and the appointments which remain in place.
+See below for details.

 - identifying irregularities and inefficiencies and putting these right